advnpzn/AssaultCube-Trainer/README.md

 # External Assault Cube v1.2.0.2 (x86) trainer

+It's a tradition to and for enthusiastic people who are looking into game hacking to try to make a hack for AssualtCube and even the pros and experienced in such fields suggest starting from here.
+So here I am.

 - Run the Trainer as Administrator if not working.
 - Download the pre built executable from Releases.